 Voting is both a right and a responsibility, and democracy works best when everyone participates.
 Learn more about making your voice heard with the Library’s nonpartisan Voting & Elections Guide for information about:

-- How to register to vote or update your vote registration, as well as useful information for first-time voters
+- How to register to vote or update your voter registration, as well as useful information for first-time voters

-- How you can vote, including when to expect to receive your ballot via mail, when and how to return your completed ballot, and when and where you can vote in-person closer to or on Election Day
+- How you can vote, including when to expect to receive your ballot via mail, when and how to return your completed ballot, and where you can return your mail-in ballot on or before Election Day

-- What will be on the ballot, including candidates running for local and state offices as well as U.S. Congress, along with state and local ballot measures
+- What will be on the ballot, including candidates running for elected office as well as local ballot measures

-This nonpartisan resource guide, compiled and maintained by PPLD librarians, also includes other useful information like news sources, fact checking, and fake news, along with how to find your current legislators and see how political campaigns are financed.
+This nonpartisan resource guide, compiled and maintained by PPLD librarians, also includes other useful information like finding news sources, fact checking, and identifying fake news.
+You can also find information on your current legislators and see how political campaigns are financed.

-Here are other ways that PPLD can help you prepare and participate in the upcoming election:
+Here are other ways that PPLD can help you prepare and participate in upcoming elections:

 - There are secure, 24-hour ballot drop boxes outside of East Library and Library 21c.
-They are accessible by vehicle, bicycle, or walking up.
+They are accessible by vehicle, bicycle, or on foot.
 (Fun facts: These are two of 39 total ballot drop boxes across El Paso County.
 Plus, East Library has the LARGEST ballot box in the state!
 It had to be specially built and installed due to high use by local voters.)